Search

 So what do we do?
 Do we resign ourselves to list-making and app dependency to remember daily bits of information?
 Are we glued to the smartphone or pen and paper as our lifeline against forgetfulness?

 Hardly.
-As many memory experts like Lynne Kelly and others I talk about in this video have demonstrated, you can memorize incredible amounts of information within seconds:
+As many memory experts like Lynne Kelly and others I discuss in this video have demonstrated, you can memorize incredible amounts of information within seconds:

 So please don’t lose hope.
 There is a better way.